InteropEvents/add-ins-workshop/setup/setup.md

 ## Update the code for your tenant:

-1. In the tasker.sln solution in Visual Studio, go to the top of taskerWeb/home.js
+1. In the tasker.sln solution in Visual Studio, go to the top of `taskerWeb/home.js`.
-2. There are four variables at the top of home.js that look like this:
+2. There are four variables at the top of home.js that look like this.

 ```js
 // Per tenant variables to update when building against a new tenant.